WP Static Versus Dynamic Data Masking | Imperva

 Conclusion

-To end where I began, data masking is a must-have data protection technology that has been commercially available for over a decade.
-Static data masking in particular has evolved from stand-alone, single database point solutions to become integrated components in broader data management and data security offerings.
-It is one of the best ways, if not the best way, to protect copy data particularly when that data is used for secondary purposes such as application development and testing, training, analytics, etc. Alternatives such as synthetic data generation exist, but cover a much narrower set of use cases such as when original data sources are not robust or readily available.
+Data masking is a required data protection technology for any organization that stores sensitive data.
+Static data masking has evolved from stand-alone, single database point solutions to become integrated components in broader data management and data security offerings.
+It is one of the best ways, if not the best way, to protect copy data particularly when that data is used for secondary purposes such as application development and testing.
+Alternatives such as synthetic data generation exist, but cover a much narrower set of use cases such as when original data sources are not robust or readily available.

-Dynamic data masking, as a relative newcomer is not as broadly applicable although it continues to evolve rapidly.
-It is currently best suited to read-only scenarios, to avoid corrupting databases by inadvertently writing masked data back to data stores.
+Dynamic data masking is often suited for read-only scenarios, to avoid corrupting databases by inadvertently writing masked data back to data stores.
 Additionally, DDM may be perceived as an easy way to apply role-based security for applications but the read/write restriction coupled with the rule configuration complexity makes ongoing rule management a burdensome task.
-Alternatives to DDM may include database/application firewalls, blocking, etc. that prevent unwanted access to sensitive data using methods other than SQL rewriting.
+Alternatives to DDM may include database/application firewalls or blocking that prevent unwanted access to sensitive data using methods other than SQL rewriting.